 - 33.5 In the event of a driving infringement during any practice session, the Stewards may penalize the driver as they consider appropriate.
 Unless it is completely clear that a driver committed a driving infringement, any such incident will normally be investigated after the relevant session; any penalty imposed or the reason for the penalty shall not be subject to appeal.
 Where appropriate, regard will also be given to the provisions of Article 18. - The Race Director or Clerk of the Course may interrupt a practice session as often and for as long as he thinks necessary to clear the track or to allow the removal of a car.
-Whenever possible, the time lost by the suspension of a practice and qualifying session shall be recovered so that the minimum scheduled period for the session may be accomplished.
+Whenever possible, the time lost by the suspension of a practice and qualifying s ession shall be recovered so that the minimum scheduled period for the session may be accomplished.
 However, it is not compulsory to resume the session or re-run the session to achieve the time criteria.
 The decision of the Race Director in this matter shall be final.
-Any driver taking part in any practice session who, in the opinion of the Stewards, stops unnecessarily on the circuit or unnecessarily impedes another driver shall be subject to the penalties referred to in Article 33.5. - 33.7 Should one or more sessions be thus interrupted, no protest can be accepted as to the possible effects of the interruption on the qualification of drivers admitted to start. - 33.8 All laps covered during each qualifying practice will be timed to determine the driver's position at the start in accordance with Article 36. - 33.9 If any qualifying practice session is stopped with less than four minutes remaining, it will not be restarted. - 33.10 Qualifying will take place as follows:
+Any driver taking part in any practice session who, in the opinion of the Stewards, stops unnecessarily on the circuit or unnecessarily impedes another driver shall be subject to the penalties referred to in Article 33.5. - 33.7 Should one or more sessions be thus interrupted, no protest can be accepted as to the possible effects of the interruption on the qualification of drivers admitted to start. - 33.8 All laps covered during each qualifying practice will be timed to determine the driver's position at the start in accordance with Article 36. - 33.9 If any qualifying practice session is stopped with less than four minutes remaining, it may not be restarted. - 33.10 Qualifying will take place as follows:

 Five minutes before the start of the session, all cars must be in the working lane, at 45 degrees, nose towards pit exit.

-- a) From 0.00 to 0.20 (Q1), all cars driven by the Drivers 1 will be permitted on the track. - b) From 00.30 to 00.50 (Q2), all cars driven by the Drivers 2 will be permitted on the track.

-The fastest time set by each car in Q1 will set the grid for Qualifying Race 1.
+From 0.00 to 0.20, all cars driven will be permitted on the track.
+The fastest time set by each car in Qualifying will set the grid for the Race.